murray-phn/help.phnexchange/src/phns/components/gpdata.md

 This information should be regarded as the one source of truth, and it is this information that should be transcribed into your PHN’s client relationship management system.

-A customised verserion of Dynamics 365 customer relationship management systems is recommended to be used in conjunction with the PHN Exchange.
+A customised version of Dynamics 365 customer relationship management systems is recommended to be used in conjunction with the PHN Exchange.

 ## GP Data report